Improvements to existing School Street

 Project: Greening and other improvements to existing School Street on Carleton Road and Dalmeny Road outside Tufnell Park Primary School and The Bridge Secondary School

-Map showing location of existing school street - Carleton Road and Dalmeny Road
+Map showing location of existing School Street - Carleton Road and Dalmeny Road

 Proposals for outside Tufnell Park Primary School gates (Dalmeny Road)